NikolajBjorner/ShonanArtOfSAT/program.md

 more hybrid manner that allows information sharing between the two approaches.

+## Marijn Heule

+__Title__: The Art of Encoding Happy Endings

+__Abstract__:
+In 1970s Erdős asked whether, for every integer k, every set of sufficiently many points in the plane in general position contains a k-hole, that is, a subset of k points spanning a convex polygon which contains no other points of the set.
+Denote by h(k) the minimum number of points needed to guarantee the existence of k-hole, if it exists.
+While h(3)=3 and h(4)=5 are straight-forward, Harborth (1978) proved h(5)=10, and Horton (1983) constructed arbitrary large sets without 7-holes.
+The existence of 6-holes, however, remained open until 2006, when Gerken and Nicolas independently proved that h(6) is finite.

+We use SAT to show that every set of 30 points yields a 6-hole.
+The key contributions are a compact O(n^4) encoding and a partitioning of the problem that allows us to have linear time speedups even when using 1000s of cores.
+Together with the set of 29 points without 6-holes constructed by Overmars (2002), this determines the last remaining value h(6) = 30.

 ## Masahiro Sakai

 __Title__: BNN verification dataset for Max-SAT Evaluation 2020